lubeda/EsphoMaTrix/README.md

 ```

 #### Solution
-Add in your given YAML this Code:
+Add in your given YAML this Code at the end:
 ```yaml
 animation:
   - id: animation_black